wdv4758h/pypy-extradoc/blog/draft/io-improvements.rst

 The branch introduce the concept of "pinning", which allows us to inform the GC that it is not allowed to move a certain object for a short period of time.
-This introduces a bit of extra complexity in the garbage collector, but improves the the I/O performance quite drastically, because we no longer need the extra copy to and from the non-movable buffers.
+This introduces a bit of extra complexity in the garbage collector, but improves the I/O performance quite drastically, because we no longer need the extra copy to and from the non-movable buffers.

 In `this benchmark`_, which does I/O in a loop,